AI Agents for Small Business: Costs, Use Cases & ROI 2026

 Production agents need safety measures:

-• Token limits — Cap the maximum tokens per response to control costs
+• Token limits — Tokens are the small chunks of text the AI processes; capping the maximum tokens per response keeps your costs predictable

-• Conversation memory — Store the last 5-10 messages for context, but don’t send entire conversation histories (it gets expensive)
+• Conversation memory — Keep the last 5-10 messages in context so the AI remembers what was said earlier in the conversation, but don’t send the entire history (it gets expensive fast)

-• Fallback responses — If the AI API is down, send a “We’re experiencing issues, a team member will respond shortly” message
+• Fallback responses — If the AI service goes down momentarily, the customer should still get a message: “We’re experiencing issues, a team member will respond shortly” rather than silence

-• Human escalation — Always provide a way out: “Type HUMAN to speak with a person”
+• Human escalation — Always give customers a way out: “Type HUMAN to speak with a person”

 The Real Cost Breakdown